telerik/blazor-docs/components/treeview/overview.md

 # Treeview Overview

-The Treeview component displays data (flat or hierarchical) in a traditional tree-like structure.
+The <a href="https://www.telerik.com/blazor-ui/treeview" target="_blank">Blazor Treeview component</a> displays data (flat or hierarchical) in a traditional tree-like structure.
 In addition to built-in navigation capabilities, you can navigate through the items and their children, define [templates]({%slug components/treeview/templates%}) for the individual nodes, render text and icons/images, and respond to events.

 To use a Telerik TreeView for Blazor: